vmware-tanzu/velero/site/content/docs/main/migration-case.md

 layout: docs
 ---

-Velero's backup and restore capabilities make it a valuable tool for migrating your data between clusters, helping you perform many common workflows such as upgrading Kubernetes versions or disaster recovery.
+Velero's backup and restore capabilities make it a valuable tool for migrating your data between clusters.
 Cluster migration with Velero is based on Velero's [object storage sync](how-velero-works.md#object-storage-sync) functionality, which is responsible for syncing Velero resources from your designated object storage to your cluster.
 This means that to perform cluster migration with Velero you must point each Velero instance running on clusters involved with the migration to the same cloud object storage location.

 This page outlines a cluster migration scenario and some common configurations you will need to start using Velero to begin migrating data.